status-im/swarms/ideas/311-status-protocol.md

 5. Enable implementation of clients to participate in the Status Network, and work with teams such as Status Core, to find a graceful path to implement and integrate the new set of protocols.

+## Communication

+`status channel (same as swarm id)`: [#311-protocol](https://get.status.im/chat/public/311-protocol) (current #status-protocol is also used, as well as Riot chat https://riot.im/app/#/room/#web3-messaging:matrix.org for cross-team communication)
+`sync frequency`: One person team right now so no specific sync; weekly updates (see below); currently ad hoc sync with Web3 foundation etc

 ## Requirements